 Effective August 29, 2008, we acquired 80% of the issued and outstanding membership interests in the subsidiaries now comprising our Excess & Umbrella business unit for consideration of \$15.0 million.
 In connection with the acquisition, we executed an operating agreement for each subsidiary.
-The operating agreements grant us the right to purchase the remaining 20% membership interests in the subsidiaries and grant an affiliate of the seller the right to require us to purchase such remaining membership interests (the "Put/Call Option").
-The Put/Call Option becomes exercisable by either us or the affiliate of the seller upon the earlier of August 29, 2012, the termination of the employment of the seller by the Excess & Umbrella business unit or a change of control of Hallmark.
-If the Put/Call Option is exercised, we would have the right or obligation to purchase the remaining 20% membership interests in the average Pre-Tax Income (as defined in the operating agreements) for the previous 12 fiscal quarters.
-We estimate the ultimate redemption value of the Put/Call Option to be \$1.3 million at December 31, 2011.
+The operating agreements granted us the right to purchase the remaining 20% membership interests in the subsidiaries and granted an affiliate of the seller the right to require us to purchase such remaining membership interests.
+We exercised our call option effective September 30, 2012 and acquired the remaining 20% membership interests in the subsidiaries for \$1.7 million.